nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 </serializable>
 ```

-This file defines a Serializable type `S`
+This file defines a Serializable type `Switch`
-with one member `switchState`.
+with one member `state`.
 Its type is `SwitchState`, which is an enumeration with
 enumerated constants `OFF` and `ON`.

-When you define an enumeration _E_ this way, its use is limited.
+When you define an enumeration *E* this way, its use is limited.
-First, _E_ is available only in the context of the Serializable
+First, *E* is available only in the context of the Serializable
-type _S_ where it is defined.
+type *S* where it is defined.
-For example, `SwitchState` is available in a C++ source file _F_ only if _F_
+For example, `SwitchState` is available in a C++ source file *F* only if *F*
-includes the C++ header `SSerializableAc.hpp` for the serializable type `S`.
+includes the C++ header `SwitchSerializableAc.hpp` for the serializable type
+`Switch`.
+There is no separate header you can include just to use the enumeration type.
-Second, while you can use the Serializable type _S_ in a port argument,
+Second, while you can use the Serializable type *S* in a port argument,
-telemetry channel, or event argument, you cannot use the enumeration _E_
+telemetry channel, or event argument, you cannot use the enumeration *E*
 directly in those places.
 For example, you can't make `SwitchState` the type of a telemetry channel.